colorfield/production_checklist/README.md

-# Production Checklist
+# Drupal 8 Production Checklist

-A Drupal 8 checklist module for site launch and maintenance based on the active configuration.
+A checklist based on the active configuration, focused on Drupal 8, for site launch and maintenance.

+## Scope

+Sections covered by this checklist:

-- System check
+- System wide status and reports
-- Projects
-- Codebase
+- Contributed projects review
+- Vendors, custom code and libraries
-- Spam prevention
+- Spam related configuration and modules
 - Security and access control
-- Content
+- Content model review and proofreading
+- Frontend basic checks
-- Database
+- Database and configuration
-- Performance
+- Performance and caching configuration
+- Various test coverage
-- Sysadmin
+- Analytics
+- Server configuration and backups
 - Basic SEO
-- Legal
+- Legal aspects
 - Project documentation

+## Roadmap

+Features to be implemented in forthcoming releases.

+### Filters

+Due to the amount of items to check, filters can provide more context across sections.

+- Musth have / nice to have
+- Launch / release / maintenance

+### Sections configuration

+Each section could be added or removed via configuration (e.g. 'Sysadmin' or 'Legal' could be part of another validation process).